 Bow Valley SUP is a stand-up paddleboarding company offering gear and courses in Canmore.
 Michal and I got our advanced certificates with Ryan and couldnβt be happier with the service (trying a new turn Ryan taught me on the photo below).

-They offer Intro to sup, a flatwater experience for beginners that lasts 1,5hours.
+They offer Intro to SUP, a flatwater experience for beginners that lasts 1.5 hours.
 Once youβre familiar with SUP, you can take their Lake tour, which is less focused on the skills and more just paddling around with a local guide.

 They also created an epic event called Log Jam SUP race + fiesta, the first downriver SUP race in Bow Valley with an after-party.